jestjs/jest/docs/TimerMocks.md

 });
 ```

-## Run Timers to Time
+## Advance Timers by Time

-Another possibility is use `jest.runTimersToTime(msToRun)`.
+Another possibility is use `jest.advanceTimersByTime(msToRun)`.
 When this API is called, all timers are advanced by `msToRun` milliseconds.
 All pending "macro-tasks" that have been queued via setTimeout() or setInterval(), and would be executed during this timeframe, will be executed.
 Additionally if those macro-tasks schedule new macro-tasks that would be executed within the same time frame, those will be executed until there are no more macro-tasks remaining in the queue that should be run within msToRun milliseconds.

 ```javascript
 // timerGame.js